 Depending on the facts of your case and the severity of your injuries, your damages may reach hundreds of thousands or even millions of dollars.

 Your damages should cover all of your needs related to your injury – even expenses or losses you might experience years or decades down the line.
-The biggest mistake survivors make is agreeing to a low settlement that doesn’t actually support them in the long term.
+The biggest mistake survivors make is agreeing to a low settlement offer that doesn’t actually support them in the long term.
 You can avoid this by working with a personal injury lawyer to prove the full damages you deserve.

 Economic damages are the most straightforward type, covering expenses like medical bills and lost income.
 As long as your injury caused the loss, it should be covered in a lawsuit.